EddieHubCommunity/open-source-practice/README.md

 git remote add origin git@github.com:<your github usename>/hacktoberfest-practice.git
 ```

-You can confirm that your local copy is pointing to forked repo under your account by running this command
+You can confirm that your local copy is pointing to the forked repository under your account by running the following command:

 ```
 git remote -vv